ingresso-group/slate/source/includes/_events.md

 ## Extra info

 Most events will have additional information and content available.
-This data is not returned by default because it can significantly slow down response time, especially when many events are being returned.
+This data is not returned by default because it can slow down response time, especially when many events are being returned.

 ### Request